+'''

-Push FAST long = factory defaults
+Push FAST long =

+factory defaults

+'''

 Only in this screen can you reset the transceiver to these default values.
-Push and hold the FAST button until you hear a long beep, and the values will have been reset.
+Push and hold the FAST button until you hear a long beep, and the values will have been reset to the default settings.